May 17th, 2022

 Roles & Skills In High Demand

 Turning to the workforce itself, there are certain roles that are routinely needed among Colorado businesses.
-Many of the most in-demand roles are in healthcare, tech, and retail — providing some evidence that these industries are indeed expanding.
+Many of the most in-demand roles are in healthcare and social assistance, tech, energy, and retail — providing some evidence that these industries are indeed expanding.
 But businesses in these industries also struggle to find enough workers to fill the roles or can’t keep the roles filled for long.

-Based on data in the CDLE’s Labor Market Information database, the roles that are most in-demand as of May 2022 for Colorado, include registered nurses, followed by computer system engineers, retail salespeople, customer service representatives, and general and operations managers.
-In the Denver, Aurora, and Broomfield area specifically, occupations in healthcare, management, and computers were the most in-demand in April 2022.
+Based on data in the CDLE’s Labor Market Information database, the roles that are most in-demand as of September 2023 for Colorado, include registered fast food and counter workers, followed by retail salespeople, cashiers, stockers and order filers, and waitstaff.
+In the Denver, Boulder, and Colorado Springs areas specifically, occupations in technology, health care, and retail were the most advertised during the same time period.

 Small businesses that are having a tough time filling roles and finding employees who have the required skills could continue to struggle as there simply may not be enough skilled workers available.
 To make up for the skills deficit, your business may want to invest in more robust training and skills development programs — both for existing employees and new hires.
-Upskilling employees can help businesses keep a competitive edge, especially in the tech industry, as well as respond and adapt more easily to crises and change.
+Upskilling employees can help businesses keep a competitive edge, especially in the tech industry, as well as respond and adapt more easily to crises and changes in the labor force.

 Managing your workforce needs is just one of the many responsibilities Colorado business leaders like you have on their plate.
 Obsidian HR is locally based here in Colorado and available to support your benefits, talent management, and training efforts and relieve much of the burden you may feel.
 We can help you navigate the unique workforce trends in our state that will have the most impact on your business, so you can move forward with confidence.